Workseed survive a bear market

 These are some of the most common beliefs.

-E-learning platforms are expensive
+Digital learning platforms are expensive

 However, the affordability can depend on perspective, too.
 Namely, a product may look expensive when you look only at the initial investment, without factoring in the long term costs.
 Better training is likely to have a massive impact on the big picture, saving money beyond the HR department.